NoelM/noelm.github.io/content/posts/zig_threading.md

 A `?`-prefixed pointer is a so-called [_optional pointer_](https://ziglang.org/documentation/0.11.0/#Optional-Pointers), and it allows its memory address to be null (by default, a pointer in Zig is not nullable).

-To deal with an optional pointer `?*T` you must check if it points to a memory location.
-An option is directly within an `if`:
+To deal with an optional pointer `?*T` you must check whether it points to a memory location or not.
+One of the options is within an `if` statement:

 ```zig
 if (optional_ptr) |ptr| {